-A couple of days ago I joined yet another network feed that relies fully on photographs, and quickly discovered a functionality that with one click tests any photograph on repeatability with those made by others.
-The test, which I quickly named ‘my Pinterest test’ is as revealing and blunt as it only can be.
-Any even original shot depicting a popular tourist attraction has its numerous duplicates in the Web.
+A couple of days ago, I joined yet another network feed that relies entirely on photographs.
+And, I quickly discovered functionality that with one click tests any photo on repeatability with those made by others.
+The test, which I promptly named ‘my Pinterest test’ is as revealing and blunt as it only can be.
+Any even original shot depicting a popular tourist attraction has its numerous duplicates on the Web.
 As there are some thumb rules on a photograph geometry, the layouts are repeatable, too.

-In the copy and paste world the repeatability is also true for web entries.
+In the copy and paste world, the repeatability is also true for web entries.
 For years I was tutoring students in writing their final papers before graduation.
 Copy and paste practice became a serious problem with emerging of the World Wide Web.
 There was a moment we were even equipped with software helping us to pick any kind of piracy in our students’ texts.
-When prepping this entry, which is a note on a visit in a place that is on the absolutely must-see list in Japan I found numerous blog and web entries repeating the same information.
+When prepping this entry, which is a note on a visit to a place that is on the absolutely must-see list in Japan, I found numerous blog and web entries repeating the same information.
 With long-term practice in picking too long passages of exactly the same wording, I am sure I saw much copy and paste work here and there.
-I must say however, I found one or two blog entries, where the authors did a really good job (chapeau bas).
+I must say, however, I found one or two blog entries, where the authors did an excellent job (chapeau bas).

 Now I stand before a travel blogger’s dilemma.
-I was to a place well described by all possible Internet resources, my photos do not stand the Pinterest test (are fully repeatable with those by many other photographers and bloggers), yet the place is that kind of impressive that I want to write about that I saw.
-And I do not necessarily want to repeat all that what I read the last couple of hours in the Internet.
+I was to a place well described by all possible Internet resources.
+My photos do not hold the Pinterest test (are fully repeatable with those by many other photographers and bloggers).
+Yet the place is that kind of impressive that I want to write about that I saw.
+And I do not necessarily want to repeat all that what I read the last couple of hours on the Internet.

-The place is Nara, a small town but also a province quite close to Kyoto that was a location of seven temples important for the Japanese Buddhist teachings.
-That time the province was the official seat of the Japanese emperors.
-Those were times as the Japanese emperor had a real power.
-In later periods the true power was with the shogun, who was the chief military, whereas the emperor had rather a symbolic role.
-And all of these happened already one thousand and two hundred years ago in the VIII century.
+The place is Nara, a small town but also a province quite close to Kyoto, which used to be a location of seven temples famous for the Japanese Buddhist teachings.
+That time the province was the official seat of the Japanese emperors, who still had real power.
+In later ages the actual power was with the shogun, who was the chief military, whereas the emperor had a symbolic role instead.
+And all of these happened already one thousand and two hundred years ago in the VIIIth century.

 But Nara is famous for yet another thing that brings much fun for visitors.
-It is 1,200 deers walking freely around the park complex (that covers quite huge area), but also the surrounding streets.
-Deers are accustomed to people, what is a truly great and nice experience.
-Imagine group of people and group of deers together crossing a street on a zebra.
+It is 1,200 deers walking freely around the park complex (that covers quite a huge area), but also the surrounding streets.
+Deers are accustomed to people, which is a genuinely great and pleasant experience.
+Imagine a group of people and a group of deers together crossing a street on a zebra.

 The Nara deers have a divine status.
 There were even times as harming them was punishable by death.